deeplook/starters/fastapi-basic/README.md

 docker compose down
 ```

-This command maps the host port `9000` on the container port `8000`.

 ## Run Testsuite

 This will run tests on a real server on a temporary free port.